| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 I know people who have written entire novels (that were

+subsequently published) using this technique.
 Another popular way to encourage any form of creativity

 (not just writing) is 'morning pages, as described by Julia